 |Tottenham||White Hart Lane||36,228|

 To put the capacity in relation to the actual audience per match we could take Manchester United as an example.
 During the 2015/2016 season the average attendance was 75,279.
 The tickets are mostly sold in season package, but for comparison, a match-day ticket in season 2015/2016 would cost from £22 (Leicester) to £52 (Chelsea).

-The matches in Premier League are well sought after and the big stadium is regularly full or almost at the competition.
-The diagram below shows aggregate attendance at games over the last seven seasons.
+The matches in Premier League are well sought after and the big stadiums are regularly full or almost at the competition.
+The diagram below shows aggregate attendance at games over seven seasons.

 The kit sponsorship revenues from the Premier Legues is enormous and expected to be over €100 million per year.
 The diagram below shows the total revenues of the Premier League clubs in 2014/2015 (in million pounds).

 Millions of pounds are involved in buying and selling players.
 The diagram below shows the total spending of Premier League clubs in the January transfer window from 2006 to 2016 (in million pounds).